English, Media Studies and Drama

-Media Studies at Melbourn provides an opportunity for students to expand their focus beyond literature and non-fiction texts and look at a wider range of media products.
-Students will view, evaluate and analyse products ranging from magazines to films.
+Media Studies at Melbourn provides an opportunity for pupils to expand their focus beyond literature and non-fiction texts and look at a wider range of media products.
+Pupils will view, evaluate and analyse products ranging from magazines to films.

 They will have an opportunity to develop practical skills related to media by developing their understanding of photography and filming, as well as learning how to edit and manipulate text, images, videos and sound.

-Students will study a variety of film genres, analyse how products are marketed and create their own advertising campaign, and produce a film trailer after researching appropriate forms and conventions.
-Each year a new exam topic is provided which gives students a chance to do an in-depth study of a media topic, examples from past years include Science Fiction films and Television news.
+Pupils will study a variety of film genres, analyse how products are marketed and create their own advertising campaign, and produce a film trailer after researching appropriate forms and conventions.
+Each year a new exam topic is provided which gives pupils a chance to do an in-depth study of a media topic, examples from past years include Science Fiction films and Television news.